phalcon-orphanage/docs/pt/reference/tutorial-rest.rst

         ));
     });

-    //Create and bind the DI to the application
+    // Create and bind the DI to the application
     $app = new \Phalcon\Mvc\Micro($di);

 Retrieving Data